 LG has officially presented the LG G7 ThinQ, and we had the chance to take a first look at the phone and test it for a few days in Korea.
-We got our hands on a pre-production unit there, which we tested in detail.
-Find out what our first impressions below.
+Now we've had enough time to test the device in detail and deliver a final verdict.

 Details on price and market launch

 The phone is available unlocked for $750 from LG and is also offered by most US carriers with the exception of AT&T, which may be holding out for an exclusive new LG device of its own.

 The first look at the LG G7